 I put off dehydrating meat for a long time because I was afraid – how do you know it’s done?
 What if it goes bad?
 What if it doesn’t rehydrate well?
-But dehydrating chicken is actually way easier than I thought!
+Can you even put chicken in a dehydrator?

-The same as dehydrating everything else, it’s not particularly hard, but does take time.
+The same as dehydrating everything else, dehydrating chicken is not particularly hard but does take time.
 For me, it’s worth it to be able to create my own backpacking meals and have chicken as a base for tacos, chicken soup, or even a mushroom risotto creation.

 The trick to dehydrating chicken is to use either canned chicken or pressure cook your own.
 If you try to dehydrate baked or fried chicken, it may be really tough and hard to eat when rehydrated.

-I use canned chicken, because I’m lazy and that’s just too easy.
-Pressure cooking your own has it’s advantages though, like being able to add in onions, garlic cloves or other herbs to the pressure cooker.
-Either way, drain off any excess liquid and shred the meat or break it up into small, uniform pieces.
+I use canned chicken because I’m lazy and that’s just too easy.
+Pressure cooking your own has its advantages though, like being able to add onions, garlic cloves, or other herbs to the pressure cooker.
+Either way, start by draining off any excess liquid and shred the meat or break it up into small, uniform pieces.

 Lay paper towels or a clean dishcloth over a cutting board or plate and spread your chicken out over it.
 Then press out as much liquid as you can with another layer of paper towels or dishcloth on top.

 Look it over well and make sure to remove any bits of fat you see before dehydrating, fat doesn’t dry well and will be the first thing to go rancid if a chunk is left on the meat.

 Spread your chicken out on your dehydrator trays.
 I use and love the Presto 06301 Dehydro dehydrator with the sheets with the smallest holes or even the fruit leather trays since the chicken can turn into tiny pieces after drying out.
 Or you could line your trays with parchment paper to prevent the meat from falling through while drying.